Post-Void Residual Urine Test

 What happens during bladder catheterization to measure PVR?

-What are the risks of having a post-void residual test?
+What are the risks of a PVR test?

-Ultrasound doesn’t have any known risks.
-After bladder catheterization, there is a slight risk of getting a urinary tract infection or blood in your urine.
+• Urinary tract infection (UTI).
 Your provider may prescribe antibiotics to reduce the risk of infection.

 Results and Follow-Up

-When will I know the results of the PVR test?
+When should I know the results of a PVR test?

 A note from Cleveland Clinic